Los artículos de prensa sólo están disponibles en inglés:

 HUNTSVILLE ITEM: TDCJ’s Windham School District: Safe, successful stories being told here now - Time heals all wounds, or so it’s been said.
 Some say time covers wounds with scar tissue.
 The pain lessens, but it’s never truly gone.

-San Antonio Food Bank fights hunger... feeds hope - Every morning a select group of Dominguez State Jail offenders climbs into a Texas Department of Criminal Justice van and embarks on an incredible journey.
+San Antonio Food Bank fights hunger... feeds hope - Every morning a select group of Dominguez State Jail residents climbs into a Texas Department of Criminal Justice van and embarks on an incredible journey.
 These Windham School District (WSD) students leave behind the barbed wire confines of incarceration and travel to the San Antonio Food Bank (SAFB) where they find hope, feed hunger and give back to society.

 Brick masonry class builds up vocational skills - The Windham School District (WSD) Bricklaying/Stone Masonry class, held on the Allred Unit, teaches students both trade and life skills.